-- (1) Suitable notices and signs must be provided on, or close to all doors, valves and closing appliances indicating their purpose, the procedures for operating them and any precautions to be observed. - (2) The notices and signs must comply with one of the following standards for markings and graphical symbols, as applicable to the type of door, valve or closing appliance: - (a) ISO 7010:2019 Graphical symbols Safety colours and safety signs- Registered safety signs; - (b) ISO 24409-2 Ships and marine technology Design, location and use of shipboard safety signs, fire control plan signs, safety notices and safety markings; - (c) IMO Safety and operating instruction for trained personnel (SIS), IMO Resolution A 952 (23) and IMO Resolution A 654 (16); - (d) IMO Mandatory Action Signs; or - (e) ABYC T-5 Safety Signs and Labels.
+- (1) Suitable notices and signs must be provided on, or close to all doors, valves and closing appliances indicating their purpose, the procedures for operating them and any precautions to be observed. - (2) The notices and signs must comply with one of the following standards for markings and graphical symbols, as applicable to the type of door, valve or closing appliance: - ISO 7010:2019 Graphical symbols Safety colours and safety signs-Registered safety signs; - (b) ISO 24409-2 Ships and marine technology Design, location and use of shipboard safety signs, fire control plan signs, safety notices and safety markings; - (c) IMO Safety and operating instruction for trained personnel (SIS), IMO Resolution A 952 (23) and IMO Resolution A 654 (16); or - (d) IMO Mandatory Action Signs.

-Note 1 See clause 3.6 for an example of an IMO Mandatory Action Sign suitable for small vessels of the appropriate size.
+NOTE 1 See clause 3.6 for an example of an IMO Mandatory Action Sign suitable for small vessels of the appropriate size.

-Note 2 NSCV Subsection C6B contains standards on door performance criteria, additional markings and indications of various type of watertight doors.
+NOTE 2 NSCV Subsection C6B contains standards on door performance criteria, additional markings and indications of various type of watertight doors.